dev-prakhar/social-user-info/README.md

 # social-authentication
-A pip package that helps authorization with social apps
+A python package that helps authorization with social apps